In this piece · 23 sections+

 Peaky Blinders (2013, 6 seasons)

 Premise: 1919 Birmingham gangster family wears razor-blade caps.
-Start: Season 1, Episode 1 — give it three episodes, the Brummie accents soften into music by then.
+Start: Season 1, Episode 1.
+Give it three episodes, the Brummie accents soften into music by then.
 Who'll love it: Sopranos fans who wanted more fog, people who need a Cillian Murphy stare to feel alive.
 Who'll bounce: anyone who wants a linear plot or characters who explain what they just did.
 Time: 36 episodes × 58 min ≈ 35 hours.
-Status: the TV series ended; a film is reportedly in the pipeline at Netflix, which means there's a clean finish line now regardless of what the movie does.
+Status: the TV series ended, and the follow-up film — Peaky Blinders: The Immortal Man — hit Netflix on March 20, 2026, so the whole thing is now sitting in one place.
+Watch the six seasons, then the movie.
 Tommy Shelby is the last TV character men were allowed to have before every protagonist had to be a committee decision.

 Premise: Indiana kids fight monsters from another dimension.
 Start: Season 1, Episode 1.
-If you've already seen seasons 1-4 and have been putting off the final season, now's the window — it's all there.
+If you've been holding off until the finale, the wait is over.
+Season 5 dropped in three chunks across late 2025 and the series wrapped on New Year's Eve.
 Who'll love it: anyone who grew up on Spielberg, or wants to.
 Who'll bounce: people allergic to nostalgia, or to kids-on-bikes as a genre.
-Time: roughly 42 episodes of wildly varying length — budget 45 hours and clear your calendar for season 4, which averages movie-length.
-Status: the final season is out; the show is done.
+Time: roughly 42 episodes of wildly varying length.
+Budget 45 hours and clear your calendar for the last two seasons, which average movie-length.
+Status: done.
 It overstayed by about a season and a half and the finale is divisive, but the first season is still as good as any event TV Netflix has ever put out, and now you get to watch it knowing where it lands.

 Shōgun-adjacent historical pick: Vikings (2013, 6 seasons)

 Premise: Ragnar Lothbrok raids England, annoys gods.
-Start: Season 1, Episode 1 — the raid on Lindisfarne in episode 2 is the hook, if you're not in by then, quit.
+Start: Season 1, Episode 1.
+The raid on Lindisfarne in episode 2 is the hook, and if you're not in by then, quit.
 Who'll love it: people who wanted Game of Thrones to be more muddy and less incestuous.
-Who'll bounce: anyone who needs historical accuracy — this show thinks "historical accuracy" means everyone has good hair.
+Who'll bounce: anyone who needs historical accuracy.
+This show thinks "historical accuracy" means everyone has good hair.
 Time: 89 episodes × 45 min ≈ 67 hours.
 Long.
 Status: ended, complete arc.
 The first four seasons are genuinely great television.
 Seasons 5 and 6 exist and you will watch them anyway because by then you've committed.

 Worth your time

 Premise: Immortal elf wizard mourns her mortal party.
-Start: Season 1, Episode 1 — it's a 48-minute double pilot and one of the best first episodes of anime in a decade.
+Start: Season 1, Episode 1.
+It's a 48-minute double pilot and one of the best first episodes of anime in a decade.
 Who'll love it: people who cried at the Up intro, anyone tired of shows that are loud for the sake of loud.
-Who'll bounce: if you need constant action, skip — this is a slow, meditative fantasy about grief that happens to have a few demon fights.
+Who'll bounce: if you need constant action, skip.
+This is a slow, meditative fantasy about grief that happens to have a few demon fights.
 Time: 28 episodes × 24 min ≈ 11 hours.
 A genuinely manageable weekend.
-Status: season 2 is airing in Japan, coming to Netflix after.
+Status: season 2 finished airing in Japan this spring (10 episodes, ran January to March 2026) and Netflix picked it up in Asia only.
+The US window is still Crunchyroll, and Netflix US hasn't announced a date.
+Watch season 1 here, chase season 2 elsewhere if you get hooked.
 The highest-rated show on this entire list by user score (8.8) and most American subscribers have never heard of it.
 That's the kind of pick this guide exists for.

 Premise: Teen eats cursed finger, fights demons.
 Start: Season 1, Episode 1.
-Do not start with the prequel film — watch it between seasons if at all.
+Do not start with the prequel film.
+Watch it between seasons if at all.
 Who'll love it: people who liked the early seasons of Naruto but want the animation budget of a small country.
-Who'll bounce: anyone who finds shonen tropes — tournament arcs, power-of-friendship speeches — unbearable.
-Time: 47 episodes × 24 min ≈ 19 hours.
-Status: ongoing, season 3 confirmed.
-Season 2's animation is the best action animation on any streamer right now, full stop.
+Who'll bounce: anyone who finds shonen tropes (tournament arcs, power-of-friendship speeches) unbearable.
+Time: 47 episodes × 24 min ≈ 19 hours to get current.
+Status: The Culling Game — season 3 — hits Netflix worldwide on July 22, 2026, so you have exactly eleven days from this guide's publish date to catch up.
+Season 2's animation is still the best action animation on any streamer, full stop.
 The show is not subtle.
 It's not trying to be.

 Suits (2011, 9 seasons)